This article offers ten tips to boost brain function.

 4. Eat healthy

 This is something we all know we have to do but tend to slip up on.
 Eat fresh and balanced with an eye on your nutrition.
 Include vegetables and fruits in every meal you can.
 When you build your diet based on nutritious food, you end up craving less processed food.
+A healthy diet will boost brain function.

 5. Use supplements